jacob-pro/astro-tablets/documents/src/intro.md

 Times are measured in UŠ - "time degrees".
 There are 360 UŠ in a day, so 1 UŠ = 4 minutes, 1 bēru = 30 UŠ [@stephenson1994babylonian] [@sachs1988adt, 16]

+> The two pairs of visibility phenomena around full moon, the first being ME and GE₆ and the other consisting of ŠÚ and NA, are frequently designated as the Lunar Four. [@britton2008remarks, 7]

 ## Eclipses

 > Observations of eclipses by the Babylonian astronomers usually contain the time